claudiosegala/whisper-client/README.md

 The following command should get you started:

 ```
-./whisper-client /whisper-client --client-id teste --client-secret teste123 --hydra-admin-url http://hydra:4445/ --hydra-public-url http://hydra:4444/ --redirect-uris http://test.com,http://test1.com --log-level debug --scopes test1,test2  > token.json
+./whisper-client /whisper-client --client-id teste --client-secret teste123 --whisper-admin-url http://hydra:4445/ --whisper-public-url http://hydra:4444/ --redirect-uris http://test.com,http://test1.com --log-level debug --scopes test1,test2  > token.json
 ```
 The command above will store the generated token as a file called `token.json`.

 # Use it with docker

+To enable the use of the utility abover with other languages, one can create a Docker image with it setting up the oauth client.

-To use it with Docker, you can add the utility in build time and call it with the `ENTRYPOINT`.
+To use it with Docker, you can add the utility in build time and call it with the `ENTRYPOINT` command.

-Dockerfile Example:
+Example:

 ```
 ...